 26) Chicken Alfredo Bake

-Alfredo in a big pan is unapologetically rich and that is the point.
-Use cooked chicken (leftover roast chicken works great), toss with some pasta and a creamy sauce then add broccoli so you can tell yourself it’s balanced.
-Bake until bubbling and light brown.
-If you are serving this to 20 people, this one goes fast, especially with teens.
+Alfredo in a big pan is unapologetically rich and that’s the point.
+Utilize cooked chicken (leftover roast chicken works great), combine with pasta and a creamy sauce, add broccoli so you can feel better about your choice.
+It will only take a moment to bake this meal until it is bubbly and a light brown color.
+If you are feeding 20 people, this will go extremely quickly, especially if there are teenagers.

 27) King Ranch Chicken